unahouExosite/docs/widget/README.md

 #### publish

-Publish to a named event.
+Publish a widget event.
 The optional parameters to `publish` following the event name are passed as parameters to all callback functions that have been registered using [`subscribe`](#subscribe).

 ```
 publish(Event[, Message1, Message2, ...]) -> undefined
 ```

-- `Event` is the name of the event to subscribe to
+- `Event` is the name of the event to publish.
+It is be made up by the widget developer and, for code clarity, should describe the event being published.
+Note that `Event` is not related to Portals events or One Platform datarules.
+It is an string identifier that is made up by the widget developer for identifying user interface events at the level of an individual dashboard.

 - `Message` may be anything.
-These arguments ae passed to the subscriber callbacks as parameters
+These arguments are passed to the subscriber callbacks as parameters.

 For examples of the `publish` command, see [`subscribe`](#subscribe).